Savannah diocese to end Traditional Latin Masses in May 2023

 “I am confident that Sacred Heart parish provides an appropriate and intimate place for worship and the parish leadership will be attentive to the pastoral needs of those who attend the 1 p.m.
 Mass there,” he said.

-The Georgia bishop’s announcement came one day before the anniversary of Pope Francis’ promulgation of Traditionis custodes, motu proprio which placed sweeping restrictions on the celebration of Mass using the 1962 Roman Missal, also known as the extraordinary form of the Roman Rite, the Tridentine Mass, and the Traditional Latin Mass.
+The Georgia bishop’s announcement came one day before the anniversary of Pope Francis’ promulgation of Traditionis custodes, a motu proprio which placed sweeping restrictions on the celebration of Mass using the 1962 Roman Missal, also known as the extraordinary form of the Roman Rite, the Tridentine Mass, and the Traditional Latin Mass.
 (You can read a further explanation of the document here.)

 Catholic World News reported on July 18 that Cardinal Blase Cupich is expected to implement further restrictions on the Traditional Latin Mass in the Archdiocese of Chicago by withdrawing the faculties of the priests affiliated with the Institute of Christ the King Sovereign Priest (ICKSP) on August 1.